josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 Save File ID: **#75e13d1**

 Load the France save files.
 The saves are set up with:
-- France has formed Alliance with Aragon and Rome
+- France has formed Alliance with Aragon and Papal States
 - France has defeated Castile in a No CB War and taken Castilian territories
 - Castilian Secessionists Rebellion is ready to spawn (or has already spawned)
 - Castile may be in a Coalition against France (or will join after Truce ends)